aWIPS Profiles

 Click Next.

-The Profile Creation Done window appears.
+The Profile Creation Done window opens.

-View an aWIPS Profile
+View an aWIPS profile

 Procedure